sgunonu/DataSafe/LabGuide100000.md

 EXECUTE DS_TARGET_UTIL.REVOKE_ROLE('role_name');
 - These are the roles you can add now to your SQL Developer worksheet.
 <!--Image 1.1-->
-Description of the tables: https://docs.oracle.com/en/cloud/paas/data-safe/udscs/register-autonomous-databases-that-have-public-ip-addresses.html#GUID-1026A408-2D57-420C-927B-588948C2A89C

  - where role_name is the name of an Oracle Data Safe role. role_name must be in quotation marks.

 ### **Step 2:**
 - You can register an Autonomous Database from its Console in Oracle Cloud Infrastructure Console.
 From this Console, you can also access the Oracle Data Safe Console.